Linjingkai/CPDN/README.md

 python AwA2_cpdn.py will give you ZSL and GZSL performance on AwA2 with attribute under GBU setting

 python CUB_cpdn.py will give you ZSL and GZSL performance on CUB with attribute under GBU setting

+# Note
+Please load pre-trained parameters of RN for quickly training.